bread01/Javascript-Journey-Notes/readme.md

 - Actions that are performed as variables
   - Adding properties and methods to strings by string.command
   - for example, instead of a static property in an object, a method would be an action as a property
+- Using the above example of 'myCar.sound', '.sound' is a method of 'myCar'.
+  - or '.log' is a method of 'console.log'
 ```
 let message = "Hello";
 message = message.toUpperCase(); //this is manipulation